2025 Citywide Indicators Report

 City Council Discretionary Contracts

 Each year, New York City Council (City Council) designates discretionary awards to nonprofit organizations through Schedule C of the City's expense budget and throughout the fiscal year in monthly Transparency Resolutions.
 Each nonprofit that applies for funding is vetted by the City Council.
-In addition, MOCS reviews the eligibility of organizations by checking for HHS prequalification in PASSPort and completion of the Capacity Building Training.
+In addition, MOCS reviews the eligibility of organizations by checking for an approved HHS or Discretionary Prequalification Application in PASSPort and completed Capacity Building Training.
 MOCS does not review awards made by City Council directly to City agencies or governmental organizations, nor discretionary funding through capital funds.

 Section 3: Procurement Performance